Lost Dog Search & Rescue

 Scam #2 - Search Dogs / Pet Detectives

 Some people find this a perfect opportunity to get money from someone in a state of panic and confusion by asking for an exorbitant amount of money for their services to help find your dog, They may tell you they have a scent dog, a search dog or a tracking dog and for X-amount of dollars they will have their dog "search" for your lost pet.
-If this is the case
+If this is the case use caution when interviewing them

 #3 Pet Psychics - Scam or Not?